caputoalessandro/AWS_DynamoDB_Lambda/README.md

 This project was created to learn how to use AWS, DynamoDB and Lambda functions.

-For this purpose, a python function has been implemented that counts the number of times a lambda function is used and saves this information in the DynamoDB database
+For this purpose, we implemented a python function that counts the number of times a lambda function is called.
+This information is saved in the DynamoDB database.